De Belemniet

 In the walls of the Domkirche St. Blasii in the German town Braunschweig we found just one piece of bog iron.

 The origin of certain (forged) nails could intensify their magic power.
 If you had a nail that was used to crucify somebody you had something very powerful in your possession.
+In the Middle Ages, but also afterwards, in certain areas a nail was placed in the grave of a dead person to prevent him or her from coming back to life and thus becoming an undead who could cause all kinds of harm to people.
+People also placed a nail on the chest of the deceased as an amulet for the afterlife.
 But also nails from a decayed coffin were an excellent repellent against evil and other misfortune.
+These nails were attributed with magical powers because they had been in contact with the world of the dead.
 Such nails were hammered in the wooden beams of the stable to protect the animals.
 If they were hammered in the feeding-through they also gave protection.
 If you touched somebody with the evil eye with such a nail, he or she couldn’t harm you anymore.
+Rusty iron powder from nails from decayed coffins was added to the food and drink of the sick in the German countryside until the twentieth century because it could bring about healing.
+And as early as Roman times it was proclaimed that nails from the grave that were hammered into the doorstep could ensure that the inhabitants did not talk nonsense in their sleep.

 bog iron ore popular belief